 A technique that creates precise lines which swell in the middle and taper at the ends.
 Lines are incised into a bare metal plate using a burin, a tool with a V-shaped blade.
 The plate is wiped with ink, which collects in the incisions.
 Damp paper is laid on the plate, and they are run through a press together, transferring ink from the incisions to the paper.

 An intaglio technique that can create a wide variety of printed marks.
-A resist is first applied to a clean metal plate.
-By using any of a variety of tools, the resist is selectively scraped off to reveal the bare plate beneath.
-When the plate is placed in a corrosive bath, only the exposed metal areas corrode.
-After the bath, any remaining ground is removed using solvents.
-The plate is then wiped with ink, which collects in the recesses.
-Damp paper is laid on the plate, and they are run through a press together, transferring ink from the recesses to the paper.
+A resist is first applied to a clean metal plate (such as zinc or copper).
+The resist is selectively scraped off to reveal the bare plate beneath.
+When the plate is placed in a corrosive acid bath, only the exposed metal areas corrode.
+The plate is then inked; ink remaining on the surface of the plate is wiped away with cheesecloth, newprint, or hand-wiping.
+Damp paper is laid on the plate; paper and plate are run through a press, and the ink is transferred from the recesses to the paper.

 Any numbered print from a completed edition.

-A term for the family of printing techniques which transfer ink from the recesses made in a matrix, rather than from its surface.
+A term for the family of printing techniques which transfers ink from the recesses of a matrix, rather than from its surface.
 Techniques using intaglio printing include etching, engraving, drypoint, aquatint, and mezzotint.
 Intaglio comes from the Italian word intaglaire, which means “to incise.”